Norwich: Waterways

 The River Yare is navigable from the sea at Great Yarmouth up to Trowse, south of the city.
 From there, the River Wensum is navigable into Norwich and up to New Mills; it is crossed by the Novi Sad Friendship Bridge.
 Scheduled trips through the city and out to the nearby Broads are run by City Boats from outside of Norwich station and Elm Hill.
 In June 2012, Norwich City Council gave permission for punting on the River Wensum.

 Proposed developments

 In 2017, the first part of the new 12 mi Norwich Northern Distributor Road, linking the A1067 in the north-west of the city to the A47 road in the east, was opened.
 The remainder of the road opened in 2018.
 There is also some discussion in building the Norwich Western Link section from the A1067 to the A47 southern bypass to the west, as originally proposed.

 Other proposals in the Norwich Transport Strategy include limiting traffic on some roads, introducing five rapid bus links into the city and creating a train/tram link to the Rackheath eco-town.

 Geography

 Norwich is 100 mi north-east of London, 40 mi north of Ipswich and 65 mi east of Peterborough.
+The city lies at almost the same latitude as Leicester and Shrewsbury.